readingshapes/streamlit_tutorial/emails/day-3.md

 ## 🧵 Step-by-Step Instructions

-**1. Open the file.** In your project folder, find and open `streamlit_app.py`.
+**1. Open the file**

+In your project folder, find and open `streamlit_app.py`.

-**2. Read the code.** Take a moment to scan the file.
+**2. Read the code**

+Take a moment to scan the file.
 Can you guess what each line does?
 Don’t worry if you’re unsure—just noticing patterns is a great start.

-**3. Make a change.** Find the line that starts with `st.header`.
-It should be line 7.
-Change the text to: "Changes in US State Demographics Over Time".
+**3. Make a change**

+Line 7 starts with `st.header`.
+Change the text inside the quotes to "Changes in US State Demographics Over Time".

-**4. Save and rerun.** Save the file.
+**4. Save and rerun**

+Save the file.
 Streamlit will detect that the file changed.
 In your browser, a button that says "Rerun" will appear in the upper right corner of the app.
 Click it.
 You should see your new header appear instantly.

 ## 💬 Why This Matters
 Streamlit is designed for fast feedback.
 You don’t need to restart the app—just save and rerun.
 That makes it easy to experiment and learn by doing.